| |

 The Bridges of Madison County Movie

-But, before you go to Madison County to see covered bridges, be sure to watch the movie.
+But before you go to Madison County to see covered bridges, be sure to watch the movie.
 Even if you have seen it, watch it again to fully experience the film set with places that you will see with your own eyes.
-We also took a soundtrack from the motion picture for our Bridges of Madison County road trip.
-And we listened to music when visiting covered bridges.
+We also took a soundtrack from the motion picture for our Bridges of Madison County road trip and listened to music when visiting covered bridges.

 The Bridges of Madison County Musical